permguard/permguard/site/content/docs/0.1/core-elements/authz-server/resource-pathing.md

 ## Ledger Pathing

-To reference a specific ledger in an **Authorization Server**, use the following URI format:
+To reference a specific ledger in an **AuthZ Server**, use the following URI format:

 ```text
  protocol    host   zone              ledger